 About Myrna

-Myrna Ehrlich was born in Israel, raised in France, and moved to the United States as a teenager.
-She studied mathematics and computer science, embarking on an engineering career that ranged from writing software for nuclear power plants to developing cell phone security systems.
-Later, she returned to school to obtain her Master's in Architecture.
+Born in Israel and raised in France, Myrna moved to the United States as a teenager.
+She studied mathematics and computer science and spent many years working as an engineer, writing software for nuclear power plants and developing cell phone security systems.
+Later, she returned to school to earn a Master’s degree in Architecture.

 Let’s Work Together